boegel/easybuild-wiki/Review-process-for-contributions.md

 The following specific attention points are taken into account when contributions are reviewed:

+ * implementation
  * unit test suite
  * code style
  * testing result

 Depending on the particular EasyBuild repository (framework, easyblocks or easyconfigs) to which the contribution is being made, there is a different focus on each of these.

+### Implementation

+The implementation of the contribution is critically evaluated.
+The reviewer is encouraged to issue remarks (by means on inline comments in the pull request) with remarks and suggestions for improvements.

 ### Unit test suite